sameeraxiomine/LargeCollections/README.md

 You you find yourself wishing you could use an in-process MongoDB instance, you should consider using LargeCollections.
 It is designed to be an in-process persistent Map which allows you to store a few million entries.

+Some of the usecases where the use of LargeCollections will be appropriate are:

+1. When using Text Mining algorithms typically you need a Document-Term matrix.
+The size of this matrix explodes when the number of documents increases.
+Hence sampling is used to build models.
+However using LargeCollections you can store your Document-Term matrix for millions of documents.
+For the cost of slight performance degradation you will produce models on a single machine (without incurring the complexity of distributed implementations) which utilize large amounts of data.
+It is well known in the Machine Learning business that "More Data trumps better Models".
+LargeCollections allows you to use more data without incurring the complexitiy of distributed implementations.

+2. In MapReduce it is preferable to use Map-Side joins over Map-Reduce joins.
+But Map-Side need one side of the data to be accessible in all Mappers.
+Several techniques have evolved to handle this problem (See Merge-Join in Pig).
+However, if one side of your data is relatively small (300MB- 1 GB) in size, you can safely have a LargeCollections instance in each of your Mapper's.
+This will allow you to perform joins in the Mapper.

+3. You can use LargeCollections if you need access to cached dataset in your Mapper's or Reducers.
+This can save you considerable complexity in designing your MapReduce programs

 # Usage #
 The best way to learn how to use the API is to follow the samples contained in the `samples` package.
 Alternatively the comprehensive list of unit test cases also demonstrate how to use the library.